 Potential for previously unknown heritage assets but site history may have removed some archaeological potential.
-Any planning application must include Heritage Statement that addresses archaeology.
+Any planning application must include a Heritage Statement that addresses archaeology.

-Development proposals will require a Tree Survey and Impact Assessment to be completed in consultation with the Council's Tree Officer.
+To ensure high quality trees are retained, where possible, proposals will require a Tree Survey and impact assessment to be completed in consultation with the Council's Tree Officer.